monk-after-90s/AsyncGear/README.md

 awake him, haha.

 slot_num means that only after slot_num times Gear(obj)
-.set_period(period_name,slot_num) call, the period of Gear(obj) could really be set to period_name, which is interrupted if among these times set_period run, the same period_name with a different slot_num is given.
-Then the procedure is refreshed, the count would be reset.
+.set_period(period_name,slot_num) call with the same parameters, the period of Gear(obj) could really be set to period_name, which is interrupted if among these times set_period run, the same period_name with a different slot_num is given.
+Then the procedure for period_name is refreshed, the count would be reset.
 For demostration:
 ```python
 Gear('Tom').add_periods('sleep', 'awaken')
 await asyncio.create_task(Gear('Tom').set_period('awaken', slot_num=2))